 There are a number of ways in which a workman’s compensation claim can close.
-The most common way is through Compromise and Release (C&R) in which the applicant gives up their rights for a lump-sum compensation.
+The most common way is through Compromise and Release (C&R) in which the applicant gives up their rights to a lump-sum compensation.
 Once the judge approves the settlement by issuing an order, the claim is closed forever.
-This is a very popular way of ending claims because it avoids inherent risks of pursuing the claim in court (both parties risk an outcome of an unsatisfactory compensation).
+This is a very popular way of ending claims because it helps parties avoid inherent risks of pursuing the claim in court (when both parties risk the outcome of an unsatisfactory compensation).

 Another way a claim can be ended is through Stipulation and Award.

 The basics of Stipulation and Award in Orange County CA